 Everyone has spaces and places that signify important and life-changing events for them, regardless of who they are.
 For many, these spaces are where they defined who they became and acceptance from the people around them.
 For many in the queer community, this reality is particularly true—and one project, Queering the Map, aims to document these experiences.

-Any user can add a location represented by a black pin, writing a small note about why the space has significance for them.
+Users can add a location represented by a black pin, writing a small note about why the space is significant.
 They can remain anonymous, allowing people who live in homophobic communities to be safely involved.
 When other users hover over these pins, they can see these notes.

 Due to the nature of the website, it has been the target of bigotry and attacks.
 In February 2018, the website was subject to a cyberattack that placed pins containing pro-Trump messages.
 LaRochelle was forced to temporarily take his project offline.
 A number of the site’s users offered to improve the website’s security, and it was relaunched in April 2018.

 As LaRochelle says in a message on their website: “As queer life becomes increasingly less centered around specific neighborhoods and buildings within them, notions of ‘queer spaces’ become more abstract and less tied to concrete geographical locations.”
 The website allows people to give places significance and permanence, even as the physicality of these places changes.

 As the project continues to grow and expand, the number of pins and locations increases daily.
 The project has now become a community in itself, a space for members of the queer community to celebrate and share their experiences.